$0 Hesse School Meeting Prep Checklist

 What it covers: A professional translator can convert documents accurately.
 An interpreter at meetings ensures you understand what's being said in real-time.

 What it doesn't cover: Translators translate — they don't advise.
 An interpreter tells you the BFZ representative said "we recommend Förderschwerpunkt Geistige Entwicklung."
-They don't tell you this means your cognitively capable autistic child is being classified under a category that leads to Förderschule placement and permanently blocks standard qualifications — and that you have a legal right to challenge it.
+They don't tell you this may lead to Förderschule placement and sharply limit standard qualifications — and that you have a legal right to challenge it.

 Verdict: Useful as a supplement, but insufficient alone.
 You need to know what the right strategic response is before the interpreter translates it.